 VISIT Indigenous sites exploring how the landscape of Nerm or Melbourne supported the economic, cultural and spiritual life of Indigenous people and later settlers for up to 60,000 years or more.

-DISCOVER the impact of explorers and settlers or ‘Ngamudji’ on Aboriginal people.
-Discover the impact on the indigenous landscape, fauna and flora.
+DISCOVER the impact of the European settlers or Ngamudji on Aboriginal people.
+Also the impact on the sustainability of indigenous landscape, fauna and flora.

 EXPLORE how Melbourne Indigenous plants, skin, ochre, shell, stone, bark, grass, wood, bone, animals, fire were used for hunting, gathering, tools, bushtucker, medicine, animals and the role of traditional stories.

 LEARN about clan territories, the Indigenous Seasons, the Batman Treaty and alliances, historic events, archaeological sites and the eel cycle.

 NOTE* Our guides are not usually Indigenous, we come from the Reconciliation perspective of how wider Australia can learn from Indigenous culture and country.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS (Schools may attract an additional surcharge for bushtucker materials).

 ‘We thoroughly enjoyed the walk last Wednesday by the Yarra River.
 The students all completed such detailed reflections and summaries from your information shared.
 It was a fabulous way to start the Indigenous unit.
 Thanks for making it so interactive, real and relevant to the lives of the Year 9 students!
 Caulfield Grammar, Year Eight

 ‘We all thought it was excellent: interesting, informative and hands on.
 The students certainly learnt a lot and enjoyed themselves’.
 Athol Primary